 For many years, I’ve read in magazines about how hemorrhoid cream is the secret weapon of celebrities and models and is used under the eyes to reduce swelling and puffiness.
 But could this drugstore product really make tired eyes less puffy?

-The answer is no–not any more.
+The answer is no—not anymore like they used to.
 Older formulas of hemorrhoid cream used a live yeast cell derivative which was known to be effective in shrinking under eye swelling, the same way it constricts and shrinks rectal blood vessels and tissue.
 But years ago, the FDA required companies to remove these ingredients from hemorrhoid cream preparations, so this is why you don’t hear about this trick much anymore.
-I have heard that Canadian creams still use this ingredient and possibly in Europe too.
-I have peeked at a tube in my in-law’s bathroom while in France last year, but all of the ingredients are in French and they don’t translate into English very well.
-I do recall that Benzocaine was listed on the tube and I know this is a topical numbing agent which is also used in cough lozenges, but this certainly wouldn’t help reduce puffy eyes anyway.
+I have heard that Canadian creams might still use this ingredient and possibly in Europe too.
+I have peeked at a tube in my in-law’s bathroom when I was in France, but all of the ingredients are in French and they don’t translate into English very well.
+I do recall that Benzocaine was listed on the tube and I know this is a topical numbing agent which is also used in cough lozenges, but this certainly wouldn’t help reduce puffy eyes.

 Note: Always choose eye creams that do not use mineral oil or petrolatum and ones that aren’t too rich and greasy.
 When applying eye cream, don’t apply it too close to the lower lash line.
 Read: How To Apply Eye Cream

 And speaking of hemorrhoid creams, they do make hemorrhoid wipes which contain witch hazel, a natural anti-inflammatory which helps to decrease swelling.
 This ingredient is used in Renée Rouleau Balancing Skin Tonic and can be used to treat puffiness.
 Read it here: My Favorite Trick For Reducing Face And Under Eye Puffiness